k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 - Holding the data of only one business entity, they are very small and can be stored in RAM and provide unparalleled query performance.
 - Individual encryption at MicroDB or field levels.
 - Using SQLite they offer standard SQL operations.
-- No business impact, continued availability of data during major structural modifications.
+- No business impact whereby providing continued availability of data during major structural modifications.

 #### CommonDB ![](/articles/02_fabric_architecture/images/commonDBPic.gif)
 An additional SQLite database schema for storing reference tables common to all MicroDB.
 For example, a table storing a list of objects to which all MircoDB schemas point to.
 In a distributed system, one copy of each reference table is stored on each node.
 Fabric handles their synchronization across [nodes](#_Fabric_Cluster) c.f.
 6.1

-A common database is always available for query on every Fabric session enabling joining data between Common tables and a MicroDB in one SQL query.
+A common database is always available to be queried during every Fabric session enabling joining data between Common tables and a MicroDB in one SQL query.

 #### Cassandra ![](/articles/02_fabric_architecture/images/cassPic.gif)